NCATS-Tangerine/tkbio/README.md

 That said, the project provides templates for a default set of Java Properties-based configuration files for itself, under the **"tkbio/config"** folder.
 Copy the template files, **removing** the "-template" suffix as you copy them into the necessary resources folders.
 These folders are labeled as **"src/main/resources"** in all of **"tkbio/web/"**, **"tkbio/database/"**, and **"tkbio/dataloader/"**.

 As of August 2017, these are two files required and given templates.
 The main configuration file is the **applications.properties**, containing the means for linking to other NCAT project services.
-Neo4j uses the **ogm.properties file**, necessary for linking the client to the database.
+Neo4j uses the **ogm.properties file**  the application to the database for user accounts and concept map archives.

 You don't need to modify most of these properties, but there are fields which need customization, as follows.